mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-The exceptions object must contain language-codes as keys (or "global" for all languages).
+The exceptions-Object must contain language-codes as keys (or "global" for all languages).
 The values must be words separated by `,⎵` (comma, space), where a hyphen-minus marks the hyphenation points.
 If the word does not contain a hyphen, it will not be hyphenated by Hyphenopoly.js

-Words that contain a hyphen when unhyphenated should not be entered in the list.
+Words that contain a hyphen when unhyphenated should not be entered into the list.
 Hyphenopoly separates the components of such words individually (see [compound words](#compound)).
-The individual parts should be entered individually.
+The individual parts should be entered separately.

 ### hide
 ````